+105

+Risk Management

+Key Group-wide risks

-3 Key Group-wide risks (draft) are deliberated by the Management Committee and determined as key Group-wide risks by resolution of the Board of Directors.
+In fiscal 2023, the Risk Management Committee met twice to discuss key Groupwide risks (draft).
+The key Group-wide risks (draft) identified by the Committee were deliberated by the Management Committee and determined as our key Group-wide risks by resolution of the Board of Directors as shown on the right.